 2. After your completed application for admission is processed you will be sent a link to the SPI scholarship application.

-Scholarships are awarded on a rolling basis as applications are received and processed, until the scholarship fund has been fully distributed.
+Matching scholarships are awarded on a rolling basis as applications are received and processed, until the scholarship fund has been fully distributed.
 The earlier your SPI and scholarship applications are received with complete supplemental information, the greater your chance of receiving a scholarship.